-As the COVID-19 safe distancing measures ease up, most of us will still be working from home.
-With autonomy over our own time and location, we can choose to unlock monetisation opportunities for ourselves.
+Despite further easing of COVID-19 measures, many of us may still choose to work from home on some days of the week.
+With autonomy over our own time and location, we can unlock monetisation opportunities for ourselves to create more income streams.

-For those of us that would like to still bring in some quick bucks, here are 5 side hustles we can pick up while we work from home.
+For those of us who would like to bring in extra bucks, here are some side hustles we can pick up while working from home.

 #1 Dog Sitting